 There was strong interest in a similar program last year.
-To increase the number of people that are exposed to use of the probes using the funds, enrollees in this year's program must Environmental Trust enrollees in this year's program in not be signed up for the program launched by the NRD last year or receiving cost share for probes under Natural Resources Conservation
+To increase the number of people that are exposed to use of the probes using the funds, Environmental Trust on the signed up for the program launched by the NRD last year or in the NRD last enrollees in this year's program must receiving cost share for probes under Natural Resources Conservation Services Programs.

-Services Programs.
 Reimbursement under the new program will be limited to two probes per person for 2013.
 There are no restrictions on what types of soil-moisture probes can be used.
 The probes must be used within the Upper Republican NRD.

 The NRD is now taking applications for the program.
 Application forms are available on the NRD website at www.urnrd.org or can be picked up at the NRD office at 511 East Fifth St. in Imperial.
-Completed forms can be dropped off at the office, mailed to the office at Upper Republican NRD, PO Box 1140, Imperial, NE 69033. scanned and emailed to natejenkins@urnrd.org, or faxed to 308-882-4521.
+Completed forms can be dropped off at the office, mailed to the office at Upper Republican NRD, PO Box 1140, Imperial, NE 69033, scanned and emailed to natejenkins@urnrd.org, or faxed to 308-882-4521.